dask/distributed/docs/source/configuration.rst

 """""""""""""""

 The default "timeout" on TCP sockets.
-If a remote endpoint is unresponsive (at the TCP layer, not at the distributed layer) for at least this seconds, the communication is considered closed.
-This helps detect endpoints that have been killed or disconnected abruptly.
+If a remote endpoint is unresponsive (at the TCP layer, not at the distributed layer) for at least the specified number of seconds, the communication is considered closed.
+This helps detect endpoints that have been killed or have disconnected abruptly.

 ``tls``